annakirkpatrick/git-resources/git_tutorial.md

 Click the green button at the bottom of the page to create your repository.

 The next page gives you quick setup instructions for your new repository.
-We will want the instructions titled "...
-Or push an existing repository from the command line."
-Following those instructions, return to your terminal and run the following 2 commands, substituting your actual username for [username].
+We will want the instructions titled `...
+Or push an existing repository from the command line.` Following those instructions, return to your terminal and run the following 2 commands, substituting your actual username for [username].
 ```
 git remote add origin git@github.gatech.edu:[username]/hello-git.git
 git push -u origin master
 ```

 Note: the two commands above assume you have configured SSH keys.
 If you are instead choosing to use HTTPS, the first command will have a different address.
-Just followed the instructions given to you by Github.
+Just follow the instructions given to you by Github.

 If everything is working correctly, you should be prompted for your SSH key passphrase.
 Git will then print some status information to your terminal.